 Red Dwarf Stars

 Astronomers believe that red dwarfs are the most common stars in the Universe.
 In fact, 19 of the top 30 nearby stars are red dwarfs.
 They last much longer than the more massive, brighter stars because they burn1 their fuel much more slowly.
 The closest star to our own Sun, lying just 4.2 light years distant, is a red dwarf called Proxima Centauri2.
 This and all the other red dwarfs are too dim to be seen by the naked eye.
-Other red dwarfs in our galaxy include the 20 light year distant local neighbour Gliese 581 which has a planetary system, including the unofficially-named planet Ymir (Gliese 581 c) residing in that system's habitable zone.
+Other red dwarfs in our galaxy include the 20 light year distant local neighbour Gliese 581 which has a triple planetary system.
 GJ 1061 in the southern constellation Horologium is just 12 light years away – at only 10% of our Sun's mass, this is one of the smallest stars known.

 Local red dwarf stars are a staple in the science fiction universe, for example:

 At just under six light years distance lies Barnard's Star.
 You may remember this as the 'roundabout' mentioned by Ford Prefect to Arthur Dent in Douglas Adams' essential read The Hitchhiker's Guide to the Galaxy.

 Wolf 359 is less than eight light years away.
 It is well-known to Star Trek fans as the location of a 24th Century battle between the United Federation of Planets and the Borg.

 Note: the above stars are real, but unfortunately you would need specialist equipment to see them.